iliasam/STM32_DisplayLink/README.md

 # STM32_DisplayLink
-Connecing USB-VGA adapter to STM32
+Connecting USB-VGA adapter to STM32

+You can set USBH_DEBUG_LEVEL define in "usbh_conf.h" to 3U value to get debug information (using Semihosting in IDE).